Mumtaz Mirza

-Mumtaz Mirza (original name Tawasul Hussain) (ممتاز مرزا) (29 November 1927 - 6 January 1997) Mumtaz Mirza was an expert in Sindhi literature, Culture of Sindh, music of Sindh, and a broadcaster of Pakistan Broadcasting Corporation, Pakistan Television Corporation and stage.
+Mumtaz Mirza (original name Tawasul Hussain) (ممتاز مرزا) (29 November 1927 - 6 January 1997) was an expert in Sindhi literature, culture, music, and a broadcaster of Pakistan Broadcasting Corporation, Pakistan Television Corporation and stage.
 He died on 6 January 1997.

 Early life

-Born at Tando Agha, Hyderabad, Pakistan.
+He was born at Tando Agha, Hyderabad, Pakistan.
 His father Mirza Gul Hassan Ahsan Karbalai was also a good poet from the family of Mirza Kalich Beg, a well-known figure of Sindhi literature.
-Living in a pure literary environment, Mumtaz Mirza made the most of it.
+Mumtaz Mirza made the most of the literary environment he lived in.
 He started writing poetry at the age of seventeen.

 Education

-Mumtaz Mirza had done Bachelor of Arts and Master of Arts in the (Sindhi) language.
+Mumtaz Mirza had done Bachelor of Arts and Master of Arts in the Sindhi language.

 Professional career

 Mumtaz Mirza worked as a Research Assistant in compiling the Sindhi Language Dictionary scheme and some other projects of literature and culture with Dr. Nabi Bux Khan Baloch.
 Subsequently, he served as a scriptwriter at Pakistan Broadcasting Corporation, Hyderabad, Sindh, as an Information Officer at the University of Sindh, as a TV program producer and script editor at Pakistan Television Corporation, and as chairman of the Sindhi Language Authority respectively.
 Finally, he held the position of Director-General in the culture department of Sindh until his death.